magento/magento2-functional-testing-framework/docs/introduction.md

 <div class="bs-callout bs-callout-info" markdown="1">
 These are the docs for the latest MFTF release.
-To find older documentation, please refer to the `docs` folder inside you desired release in Github.
+To find older documentation, please refer to the [docs folder] of your desired release in Github.
 </div>

 [Find your MFTF version][] of the MFTF.